Bolivian cuisine: Sweets

 Sweets in Bolivia use typical sweeteners like honey and sugarcane.
 Manjar blanco is a common ingredient used as a filling in place of dulche de leche for regional variations of traditional desserts like alfajores.
 Sweet fruits like bananas, guava, coconut, passion fruit, and raisins are commonly used, especially coconut which features in numerous dessert preparations like cocadas, budín de coco (coconut pudding) and pastelitos.

 Some local fruits like the achacha come from the Amazon, while others still are native to the Andes.
 Known as "custard apple" in English, the cherimoya fruit, believed to be native to the Andes, is commonly used to make ice cream and other sweets.
 Mark Twain once described the cherimoya as "the most delicious fruit known to men".

 Helado de canela is a type of sorbet flavored with cinnamon.
 Tawa-Tawas are fritter sweetened with miel de caña.

 Bunuelos are fried sweet fritters commonly eaten for breakfast with a sweetened beverage called api made with morocho corn, cinnamon, milk and sugar.
 Another breakfast food is the Andean fruit tamarillo, a common ingredient for compotes, marmalades and assorted desserts.

 Meal structure

 Breakfast (desayuno)

 Although a Bolivian breakfast can be very rich, most Bolivians start their day simply with a black coffee (cafe tinto) and a piece of bread.
+A typical Bolivian breakfast is a piece of bread, often a marraqueta, paired with butter and jam.